Frequently asked questions regarding COVID-19

 - ensure all offices have a COVID Safe Plan if there are employees attending the office.

 It is the responsibility of the employer to determine if the justice exemptions apply, and significant penalties apply for individuals and businesses that issue worker permits to employees who do not meet the requirements of the worker permit scheme or who otherwise breach the scheme requirements.
+Criminal penalties and OH&S sanctions may also apply to those who breach the regulations on permitted activities.

 We are experiencing an extremely serious public health crisis in Victoria at the moment.
 As leaders in the community, and as a profession that prides itself on ethics and integrity, it is vitally important that the legal profession does all it can to protect clients, colleagues, staff and the community by following the spirit and the letter of government requirements.
 Where possible I expect you to follow the government’s directives.